 Some trace elements occur naturally in soils, while others are added to soil via human activity.
 Elevated trace element concentrations may be present in garden soil contaminated by lead paint or some treated timber products.
 Many trace elements can be harmful to human and environmental heath at high concentrations.
 Learn more on how to interpret results and how to reduce harm from contamination.

 GardenSafe screens samples for:

-Your soil testing report will contain the screning results for the analytes listed above and guidance on how to interpret your results.
+Your soil testing report will contain the screening results for the analytes listed and guidance on how to interpret your results.

 The General Environmental Duty (GED) applies to all Victorians and includes obligations and protections for the community.
 Everyone in Victoria has a responsibility to reduce the risk of activities that may harm human or environmental health.